 Honestly, a lot of these projects are completely unnecessary.
 Who the hell needs a new Antman movie, is that really something that people want?
 Do we really need like twenty-seven forking Marvel shows?
 It that really something we need?
 Surely, the blokes over at Disney could get a little bit more creative than endlessly regurgitating Marvel content like it's a drug that their fans are rabidly addicted to.
 We can't blame them, though.
 After all, you're totally going to see the new Thor, aren't you?

-There are already four Marvel Movies confirmed for 2022, one of which has already come to cinemas.
-Now, that might not sound like a lot but think about it this way: that means a Marvel movie literally every three months.
+There are four Marvel Movies confirmed for 2022 and two of them have already come to cinemas.
+Now, that might not sound like a lot, but think about it this way: that means a Marvel movie literally every three months.
 That is, well, a darn-well lot of content!
 Let's be real, though, these movies are going to do incredibly well.
 Here are the four Marvel movies due out this year:

 |Marvel Movie||Release Date|